codesenberg/bombardier/README.md

 bombardier is a HTTP(S) benchmarking tool.
 It's written in Go programming language and uses excellent [fasthttp](https://github.com/valyala/fasthttp) instead of Go's default http library, because of it's lightning fast performance.

 ##Installation
-You are encourages to grab the latest version of the tool in the [releases](https://github.com/bugsenberg/bombardier/releases) section and test the tool by yourself.
+You cat grab the latest version in the [releases](https://github.com/codesenberg/bombardier/releases) section.

 #### If you can't find your OS/ARCH combo(aka build from the source)
 This one is actually pretty straightforward.
-Just run `go get github.com/bugsenberg/bombardier`(but you may need to get the deps first).
+Just run `go get github.com/codesenberg/bombardier`.

 ##Usage
 Run it like: